BGM-71 TOW: Designs

-Three designs were returned for the initial selection, from Hughes, McDonnell and Martin.
+Three designs were returned for the initial selection, from Hughes, McDonnell, and Martin.
 Hughes' design used pop-out fins and a gyroscope to allow it to automatically maintain an "up" direction.
 The wire spools were licensed from Bofors and the rocket motor was made by Hercules.
-Guidance would be via flare tracking, and Hughes supplied the IR sensor.
+Guidance would be via flare tracking, using an internally-designed IR sensor based on their AIM-4 Falcon efforts.

-McDonnell's entry did not attempt to control the spin of the missile, instead deliberately allowing it to spin during launch and flight like an artillery shell.
+McDonnell's entry did not attempt to control the spin of the missile, deliberately allowing it to spin during launch and flight like an artillery shell to improve accuracy.
 Like the Hughes entry, a gyroscope was used to define the up direction; in this case, this constantly changed relative to the missile body as it spun.
 The IR detector was placed at the end of a vertical V-shaped channel in the launcher.
 As gravity pulled the missile downward, it would begin to be blocked by the lower side of the V, causing the system to send commands to pull the missile upward.
 When it reached the top of the view at the end of the V, it stopped the up commands.
 The result was that the missile bounced up and down 2 ft every 400 m of flight.

 Finally, Martin's missile used two side-mounted swept-back wings and a rocket that was split into two outlet tubes that were angled downward to give the missile natural lift during flight.

 Hughes wins

 The initial production contract was awarded to Hughes on 28 June 1968, and the final contract on 29 November 1968.
 On 10 June 1969, Chrysler's Huntsville Division was awarded the second-source contract.

-A number of problems emerged with the initial design, notably the early versions of the rocket motors which sometimes ejected burning bits of fuel, presenting a hazard to the gunners.
+Many problems emerged with the initial design, notably the early versions of the rocket motors which sometimes ejected burning bits of fuel, presenting a hazard to the gunners.
 MICOM suggested a new motor using "head end suspended double base" fuel from the M72 LAW which solved this problem.
 The IR source had problems due to its use of a fine metal filament that ignited the arc lamp which often broke during firing.
 Repeated tests and modifications solved this.
 The launch tube was designed to be sealed at both ends, with the rear seal being blown off by the rocket motor and the front by pressurized gas released by the guidance system's gyroscope.
 In practice, both proved unreliable, but remedial action solved the problems.

 Production began at USAF Plant #44 and the first production examples were delivered in August 1969.
-In September 1970 three training battalions had formed, and by 30 September 1970 the TOW had replaced the Army's existing heavy anti-tank weapon, the M40 recoilless rifle.
+In September 1970 three training battalions had formed, and by 30 September 1970, the TOW had replaced the Army's existing heavy anti-tank weapon, the M40 recoilless rifle.
 It increasingly replaced the French ENTAC missiles purchased earlier.